-Corona-caused TVI occurs during foul weather and is generally of concern for transmission lines with voltages of 345 kV or above, and only for conventional receivers within about 600 ft.
+Corona-caused TVI occurs during foul weather and is generally of concern for transmission lines with voltages of 345 kV or above, and only for conventional broadcast receivers within about 600 ft.
 (183 m) of such a line.
 As is the case for RI, gap sources on distribution and low-voltage transmission lines are the principal observed sources of TVI.
 The use of modern hardware and construction practices for the proposed line would minimize such sources.
-TVI levels are expressed in $dB\mu V/m$ at 75 MHz.
+Because of the low level of corona on the proposed line it would not produce TVI.
+Television systems that operate at higher frequencies, such as satellite receivers, are not affected by corona-generated TVI.
+Cable television systems are similarly unaffected.